I promise this will be G rated post.

 Roll the mixture into 1″ balls or whatever size you desire.

-Coat them with corn flour.
-You want to coat them twice to hold their shape during cooking.
+Coat dumpling balls with cornstarch evenly all over.
+You want to coat them twice, so that they can hold their shape during the cooking.

 Here, the ready to go dumpling balls!
 Make sure you boil a pot of water on the side while you are rolling them.

-Boil them for about 3 minutes stirring occasionally so they don’t stick to the bottom of pot.
+Simmer them for about 3 minutes stirring occasionally so they don’t stick to the bottom of pot.
 They will float to the top when they are fully cooked.
+Make sure your water is simmering hot, not boiling rigorously.

-Take them out and serve with soy sauce+vinegar dipping sauce.
+Take them out and serve with the dipping sauce.

 I like my dumplings served in a broth to keep them moist.
-I used simple anchovy-kelp stock but any broth will be fine.
-Or you can simply serve as is, as soon as they come out of water
+I used a simple anchovy sea kelp stock, but any broth will be fine.
+Or you can simply serve as is, as soon as they come out of water.

 You will love these dumpling balls, especially if you can’t have gluten.
-It is simple to make, quick to cook, low in calorie, gluten free, and most importantly, delicious!!!
+They are simple to make, quick to cook, low in calorie, and gluten-free.
+Most importantly?
+They are delicious!!!

 Ingredients

-- In a large mixing bowl, combine pork, cabbage, chives, garlic, ginger, soy sauce, rice wine, sesame oil, 1/2 teaspoon salt, and pepper.
+- In a large mixing bowl, combine pork, cabbage, chives, garlic, ginger, soy sauce, rice wine, sesame oil, egg yolk, 1/2 teaspoon salt, and pepper.
 Mix all together and make into 1" balls.

 - Bring a pot of water to boil.